-This Auditing Standard contains all the requirements and guidance contained in ISA 501 relating to Litigation and Claims, as well as additional requirements and guidance that are contained in ASA 508.
-Paragraphs in this Auditing Standard that do not appear in the text of ISA 501 are identified with the prefix "Aus".
+Given its importance in the Australian context, the AUASB has decided to issue ASA 508 (Revised and Redrafted) Litigation and Claims as a separate Auditing Standard.
+This Auditing Standard contains all the requirements and guidance contained in ISA 501 relating to Litigation and Claims, as well as additional requirements and guidance that were contained in extant ASA 508 Enquiry Regarding Litigation and Claims.
+Paragraphs that have been added to this Auditing Standard (and do not appear in the text of ISA 501 (Redrafted)) are identified with the prefix "Aus".